Tracing the bird flu outbreak in North American poultry flocks

 May 11 - USDA confirms H5N8 avian flu in a backyard poultry flock in Indiana.

-May 12 - USDA confirms H5N2 avian flu at a commercial egg-laying farm in Nebraska.

 (Reporting by Karl Plume and P.J.
-Huffstutter in Chicago; Editing by Matthew Lewis and Bernard Orr)
+Huffstutter in Chicago; Editing by Matthew Lewis)